Programming

 There are five broad categories here:

-- Protect dangerous information.
+- Protect sensitive information.
 Some organisations need help protecting information that could be hugely dangerous if it was known more widely, such as harmful genetic sequences or powerful AI technology.
 Breaches in areas like these could have disastrous consequences — which makes information security a great option for people who want to have a high-impact career.
 Read more about information security.

-While some of these options (like protecting dangerous information) will require building up some more specialised skills, being a great programmer will let you move around most of these categories relatively easily, and the earning to give options means you’ll always have a pretty good back-up plan.
+While some of these options (like protecting dangerous information) will require building up some more specialised skills, being a great programmer will let you move around most of these categories relatively easily, and the earning to give options means you’ll always have a pretty good backup plan.

 - AI safety technical research